-A Three-year Review for V. F. Thomas Co.
+A Four-year Review for V. F. Thomas Co.

 On 13 February 2011, I retired and began to use my time to work on a variety of projects that I hoped would be of benefit.
 After the completion of each year since retirement, I have taken time to evaluate the progress of each project and what I have perceived to be its importance.
 Below is a list of projects, with notes on the status of each one, but here are some general comments regarding all the projects in general.
 I have become convinced that the most important thing that I can do, both online and off, is to give to the next generation(s) an Earth with as clean an environment as I possibly can as well as an ethic to do the same for subsequent generations.

 All of the material posted on this website is for the free use of anyone who wishes to use it, with the requirement that no one using this material will ever charge anyone for access to it, either online or in print or in any other form.